cguedes/links/README.md

 # List of Links

-This is a repository with links I've discovered on the Web and need a place to store.
+This is a repository with links I've discovered on the Web.

 ## JavaScript

   * [window.fetch polyfill](https://github.com/github/fetch) ([Spec](https://fetch.spec.whatwg.org/)) - `May 2015`
   * [We have a problem with promises](http://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html) - `May 2015`
+  * [SEO: We Tested How Googlebot Crawls Javascript And Here’s What We Learned](http://searchengineland.com/tested-googlebot-crawls-javascript-heres-learned-220157) - `May 2015` - _Think Google can't handle JavaScript?
+Think again.
+Contributor Adam Audette shares the results of a series of tests conducted by his colleagues at Merkle | RKG to examine how different JavaScript functions would be crawled and indexed by Google._

 ## ReactJS